 - Energy markets with heterogeneous agents, role of households in climate mitigation

-- Agent-based modeling of agricultural adaptation to droughts
+- Agent-based modelling of agricultural adaptation to droughts

-- Urbanization and adverse impacts of climate change (flooding, coastal storms, bushfires)
+- Urbanisation and adverse impacts of climate change (flooding, coastal storms, bushfires)

 - Interactions between private and public adaptation to climate change